 And some interactive activities here: www.hectorsworld.com/island/index.html

-Please come into school if you have any concerns at all and we'd be happy to help where we can.
+Please come into school if you have any concerns at all.
+Our Computing Lead is Miss Richards, but any member of staff will be happy to help.

 - Always ask a grown up before you use the internet.
 They can help you find the best thing to do.